-We all know veggies are good for us, but nutritional values make some of them better vegetables for weight loss.
+We all know veggies are good for us, but nutritional values make some of the better vegetables for weight loss.
 Not that you need to lose weight, but we can all use a little help getting or staying in shape, right?

 I’ve picked some vegetables to grow for weight loss to help inspire you.
 If you don’t grow your own then you know how expensive it is to purchase organic veggies, if you can find them.
 Growing your own is easy and can be done in all kinds of different spaces.

 When we think about weight loss, one of the first things to come to mind is the tomato.
 What’s a salad without one, right?
-A BLT wouldn’t be same without it or one of my personal favorites, a tomato sandwich.
+A BLT wouldn’t be the same without it or one of my personal favorites, a tomato sandwich.

 The tomato isn’t truly a vegetable, it’s classified as a fruit, but what vegetable garden would be complete without it?
 Since everyone already thinks of the tomato as a vegetable for weight loss, I didn’t pick it and other obvious ones to share with you.

 The water and mineral value of the cucumber is underrated.
 My husband once told me how good they are for you and I questioned the validity of his statement.
-I had never considered them as nutritious.
+I had never considered them nutritious.